 For safety reasons, we now have a no-contact policy.
-You will speak to members of our team through screens, or via phone or a video link.
+You will speak to members of our team via fully screened consult rooms, (or via phone or a video link if you would prefer).

 This is to ensure complete social distancing, and offers you complete peace of mind when bringing your pet to us!

 We are able to provide you with a full veterinary service.

 Screening of reception and non-contact between you and our team, will help protect everyone.

 Please be guided by our instructions when you book your appointment, and please remember that we are only allowing one person to accompany their pet to the clinic.

 If you have been in contact with a person with coronavirus, or you have signs of coronavirus, advice is to self-isolate for 14days to see if you develop signs.
 If you become ill, you should seek medical advice.